 There is another thing you can’t miss when you are in Verona and that is the view.
 From Ponte Pietra (the Stone Bridge built in roman times) a beautiful staircase through old stylish houses and beside the roman theater (Teatro Romano), will lead you, in less than 10 mins, to the top of this hill from where you will enjoy an amazing view over the old town.

-When it comes to food, you can find several restaurants that serve pasta and pasta here is amazing and the best pizza I ever had was in Verona.
+When it comes to food, you can find several restaurants that serve great food.
+Pasta here is amazing and the best pizza I ever had was in Verona.
 But for breakfast I would suggest the Duchi Cafe.
 Not just because it has a stunning interior but the croissant selection is to die for.

 With having only one full day in this beautiful city, we had lots to cover.
 The mission looked impossible because Venice is so crowded and busy all the time.
 The fact that it was Easter weekend didn’t help.
 There are some empty alleys so try to avoid the main San Marco Square or Rialto Bridge which can get very crowded during afternoons.